| |

 Tips:

-• Letting the cobbler sit for a few minutes before scooping and serving allows the fruit filling to set inside
+• Letting the cobbler sit for a few minutes before scooping and serving allows the fruit filling to set inside!

 • Make this cobbler with peaches or blueberries for a fun summery twist!